 As shortages of grocery products start to appear due to stockpiling or supply constraints amid Coronavirus, retailers must understand which products are at most risk and which products have higher consumer demand.
 They must proactively manage their product pricing, promotions, and logistics to ensure the availability of in-demand products.

-Grocery companies should focus on effectively managing and protecting their workforce from the adverse effects of the pandemic.
-They should equip them with sanitizers & gloves and aware of the social distancing practices so that they could safeguard themselves from the exposure of virus.
+Grocery companies should focus on effectively managing and protecting their workforce from the adverse effects of the COVID-19 as well as its new variant, omicron.
+They should equip them with sanitizers & gloves and be aware of the social distancing practices so that they could safeguard themselves from the exposure of virus.
 Moreover, grocery stores can also use workforce management software to address their workforce needs.

-While online grocery orders are on the rise amid the COVID-19 pandemic, the grocery retail sector in GCC is poised to escalate in the coming days.
+While online grocery orders are on the rise amid the COVID-19 pandemic, as well as the new variant Omicron, the grocery retail sector in GCC is poised to escalate in the coming days.
 With the region’s growing digital comforts, ordering groceries online will be the new normal.
-In such a situation, the idea of launching an online grocery marketplace in any of the GCC countries is highly lucrative.
+In such a situation, the idea of launching a grocery ecommerce platform in any of the GCC countries is highly lucrative.

 For grocers planning to start their online grocery business in the GCC, it’s necessary to choose an online grocery marketplace solution equipped with the necessary features and that’s where Growcer could turn out to be the best option.
-It is a turnkey e-commerce grocery solution that provides ready-made mobile apps and web-portals to set-up an online grocery business with utmost ease and convenience.
+It is a turnkey grocery delivery software that provides ready-made mobile apps and web-portals to set-up an online grocery business with utmost ease and convenience.